10 Sea Snakes Around The World

 Source: iNaturalist user purperlibel – CC BY-SA 4.0

-Hydrophis lapemoides is fully aquatic, yet boasts the ability to move into freshwater estuaries temporarily as well.
-This is a shallow water species, moving through water 3 metres deep over coral reef and rocks.
-They constantly mingle with fishermen, some of whom are terrified, others learning to tolerate their presence decades ago.
+Persian gulf sea snakes are fully aquatic, yet boast the ability to move into freshwater estuaries temporarily as well.
+This is a shallow water species, moving through areas just 3 metres deep over coral reef and rocks.
+They constantly mingle with fishermen, some of whom are probably terrified, and others less so, having learnt to tolerate their presence decades ago.

-Hydrophis lapemoides have a base colour of light grey or very pale yellow.
-These are overlaid with rings, normally black but sometimes with a greenish tint.
-The older the snake, the more these rings fade, and they’re also fainter on the belly.
-Their prey isn’t too specific: gobies, cardinalfish eels, flatfish, etc.
+Persian gulf sea snakes have a base colour of light grey or very pale yellow.
+These are overlaid with rings, which are normally black, but sometimes have a greenish tint.
+The older the snake, the more these rings fade, and the rings are also fainter on the belly.
+Their prey isn’t too specific, featuring gobies, cardinalfish eels, flatfish, etc.

 6 Jerdon’s sea snake